stephenverderame/sapl/README.md

 ```

 An if block will convert any non-bool value to a boolean in the guard expression during evaluation.
 No other conversion is done implicitly.
 An if block without an else where the guard is not satisfied produces the `unit` value.
 If blocks can also be nested within an else branch to create an `else if`.
 However, the parser reads this as a whole new `if` block within the else branch of an outer if.

+Also take note that without braces, the else branch **may only** contain an *expression*, while with braces present it can contain any *code*.

 Examples: